flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - we hit our mailgun quota again by virtue of notifying all admins of all reports (ha)
         - a script that auto-resolved reports matching a regex would have been great
             - open (or find) a bug report against [[mastodon]] to improve this in some incremental way.
+            - it would be nice to federate instance-level blocks
         - the spam might have been trying to 'make a point' this time
         - it seemed quite targeted/singled out certain users